petervanderdoes/AVH-Extended-Categories/readme.txt

 * Show RSS link after the category as text or image.
 * Select which categories to show.
 (Requires WordPress 2.5.1 or higher).

+The Category Group widget gives you the following customizable options:

+* Title of the widget.
+* Display as List or Dropdown.
+* Show number of posts (Count) after the category.
+* Hide empty categories.
+* Sort by ID, Name,Count.
+* Sort ascending or descending.
+* Show RSS link after the category as text or image.

+You can set the following options for the Category Group Widget:

+* Which group to show on the home page.
+* Which group to show when no group is associated with a post.
+Useful for older posts that don't have the association.
+* Set the default group when editing or creating a post.

+You can also select not to show the Category Group widget by selecting the group: None

 Translations:
 * Czech - Čeština (cs_CZ) in Launchpad by Dirty Mind - http://dirtymind.ic.cz
 * Spanish - Español (es_ES) in Launchpad